 The low price is definitely a major attraction for this case, because it looks quite classy.
-The shell is made of polycarbonate with a soft touch finish on the outside.
+The shell is made of polycarbonate with a fake PU leather finish on the outside.
 It’s fairly slim and there are cutouts for your phone’s camera, ports, and buttons.
-The contrasting color combinations and the gloss finish also help it stand out from the crowd.
+The contrasting color combinations and the glossy finish also help it stand out from the crowd.
 It doesn’t look quite as good close up as it does from a distance, but it’s good value for money.

 If you want to double the total battery life of your iPhone SE, Mophie’s Juice Pack is the way to go.
 The Air variation of Mophie’s battery case is lighter and thinner than its Juice Pack Plus counterpart, but still manages to get the job done all the same.
 Just flip the toggle on the case to begin charging your iPhone, and keep an eye on how much power is left using the built-in LED lights on the back.
 You’ll have access to the headphone jack, charge port, and the camera via cutouts, and the case protects the power and volume buttons with easy-to-press covers.